yualexchang/ps3-yualexchang/README.md

 #### The Algorithm

 You need two stacks, a value stack (to hold the numbers), and an operator stack (to hold the operators).
-Numbers will be double values, operators will be String values.
+Numbers will be `Double` values, operators will be `String` values.
 The algorithm is as follows.
 Note that no error checking is mentioned explicitly; but you may want to throw an ArithmeticException if your code detects something wrong with the input.

 ```
 1. While there are still tokens to be read: